 Enough reminiscing.
 It was time for action.

 Bringing her hands up in front of her chest she felt them flicker through the strange signs that seemed necessary to direct her energy to summon.
-She finished at an impressive speed before stopping as her hand molded into the last symbol of the chain.
+She finished at an impressive speed before stopping as her hands molded into the last symbol of the chain.

-Grin never leaving her face, Taylor slammed her hand onto the roof.
+The grin never leaving her face, Taylor slammed her hand onto the roof.
 A large burst of smoke erupted from the point of contact and she was briefly hidden from sight.

 Somehow, impossibly, her grin stretched even wider.